popany/notes/database/oracle.md

     ALTER USER <user> quota 100M on <tablespace name>;

 as a DBA user (depending on how much space you need / want to grant).

+## sqlplus

+### Run Oracle SQL*PLUS Script from Command Line in Windows

+    sqlplus username/psw@orcl @your_script.sql

+To run the script with parameters, for example, you want to pass the employee number 7852 and the employee name SCOTT to the SQL script, below is the example:

+    sqlplus username/psw@orcl @extract_employees_record.sql 7852 SCOTT

 ## [Oracle SQL Glossary of Terms](https://www.databasestar.com/oracle-sql-glossary/)